-PIC Australia has recently completed the installation of Osborne Industries’ Feed Intake Recording Equipment (FIRE) Feeders at PIC Australia’s Genetic Nucleus herd in Grong Grong, New South Wales, Australia.
+PIC Australia has recently completed the installation of Osborne Industries’ Feed Intake Recording Equipment (FIRE) Feeders pig performance testing system at PIC Australia’s Genetic Nucleus herd in Grong Grong, New South Wales, Australia.

 The FIRE Feeders were installed at Grong Grong to test the performance of Genetic Nucleus level boars.
 “We are delighted to be able to use the FIRE System to capture factual data and use it for improving the accuracy of the estimated breeding values in the genetic improvement program.
 We congratulate Osborne on its performance as a key supplier to PIC Australia,” reports Paul O’Leary, CEO of PIC Australia.

 FIRE Feeders automate the data collection of feed intake and the weight of each meal an animal consumes.
 Each FIRE Feeder is equipped with an antenna which reads the inpidual Radio Frequency Identification (RFID) tag, thus identifying each inpidual animal.
 The information collected by the FIRE Feeders is then sent to the on-farm computer program database.
 Pigs, sheep and goats have been successfully tested with FIRE Feeders and more